google/earthenterprise/docs/geedocs/5.3.8/raw_sources/answer/fusionAdministration/commandReference.rst.txt

       *Optional*.
 Correct permissions and ownership of the publish root.
-      This is needed when the publish root was created or modified by a user other than the default fusion user, such as when re-using a publish root from a previously uninstalled version of GEE.
+      This is needed when the publish root was created or modified by a user other than the default Apache user, such as when re-using a publish root from a previously uninstalled version of GEE.

       .. warning::